-- 1. Cost: - 2.
-Cost or market value (whichever is lower); or - 3.
-Any other method approved by the IRS that conforms to the provisions of the applicable regulations cited below.
+- Cost; - Cost or market value (whichever is lower); or - Any other method approved by the IRS that conforms to the provisions of the applicable regulations cited below.

-Taxpayers who use erroneous valuation methods must change to a method permitted for Federal tax purposes.
+Corporations that use erroneous valuation methods must change to a method permitted for Federal income tax purposes.
 To make this change, use Form 3115, Application for Change In Accounting Method.